 Comment Reply Tone Prompts: 15 Templates to Sound Human at Scale

-Comment-reply prompts that protect tone — fan, hater, edge-case, brand-voice replies for Instagram, TikTok, LinkedIn, and Xiaohongshu without sounding like a templated PR bot.
+15 comment-reply prompts that protect tone — fan, hater, edge-case, and brand-voice replies for Instagram, TikTok, LinkedIn, and Xiaohongshu without the templated PR-bot smell.

 Who this is for